-The City of Port Phillip Local Law No. 1 Clause 23 specifies how many animals can live on a property without a permit.
+The City of Port Phillip Community Amenity Local Law 2023, Section 56 states how many animals can live on a property without a permit.
 The number is different for different types of dwelling.
-You must have a multiple animal permit if you have more animals than the numbers specified below.
+You must have a multiple animal permit if you have more animals than the numbers specified in the Procedures and Protocols Manual or table below.

 Applying for a multiple animal permit

 All dogs and cats listed on the application must be registered prior to submitting an application.

 There is a $70 administrative fee when you submit your application.
 Paying the fee does not guarantee permit approval.
 The application fee will not be refunded if the permit is refused.

 The permit application will not be reviewed unless the permit application fee is paid.

 - Register or log in using registration details

 - Confirmation - Accept terms and conditions of use

 - Summary - Attach any required documents